MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-troubleshooting.md

 This section describes how to troubleshoot time travel traces.

 ???
-TBD - I need some help with this topic as I think the related Wikis are not targeted towards external relase and may be out of date:
+TBD - I need some help with this topic as I think the related Wikis are not targeted towards external release and may be out of date:

 https://osgwiki.com/wiki/Trace_file_derailment